Aravinthrselva/Alchemy_Exercises/1. ECDSA Node Project/readme.md

 However, something that we would like to incoporate is Public Key Cryptography.
 By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.

+### Things to still improve

+implement a nonce value to avoid signature replay

 ### Video instructions
 For an overview of this project as well as getting started instructions, check out the following video: